-Since January 1, 2017, we have granted to our directors, officers, employees, consultants and other service providers options to purchase an aggregate of 2,781,715 shares of common stock under our equity compensation plan at exercise prices ranging from approximately \$0.41 to \$4.77 per share.
+Since January 1, 2017, we have granted to our directors, officers, employees, consultants and other service providers options to purchase an aggregate of approximately \$\$ to \$\$ per share.

 None of the foregoing transactions involved any underwriters, underwriting discounts or commissions, or any public offering.
 We believe the offers, sales and issuances of the above securities were exempt from registration under the Securities Act (or Regulation D or Regulation S promulgated thereunder) by virtue of Section 4(a)(2) of the Securities Act because the issuance of securities to the recipients did not involve a public offering, or in reliance on Rule 701 because the transactions were pursuant to compensatory benefit plans or contracts relating to compensation as provided under such rule.
 The recipients of the securities in each of these transactions represented their intentions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were placed upon the stock certificates issued in these transactions.
 All recipients had adequate access, through their relationships with us, to information about us.
 The sales of these securities were made without any general solicitation or advertising.